SDS Template Application

 Configure Bandwidth for DataTest

 The DataTest project uses a fixed algorithm to verify the communication interface.
-With the file datatest/algorithm_config.h it is possible to configure bandwidth and interval to match the requirements of the algorithm that should be tested.
+In datatest/algorithm_config.h, you can configure bandwidth and interval to match the requirements of the algorithm under test.

 Using AlgorithmTest

-The project AlgorithmTest allows to add custom algorithms for testing.
+The AlgorithmTest project allows you to add custom algorithms for testing.
 It is prepared for recording and playback of SDS data files.

 Add User Algorithm